Geography of Japan: Land reclamation

-Much reclaimed land is made up of landfill from waste materials, dredged earth, sand, sediment, sludge and soil removed from construction sites.
-It is used to build man-made islands in harbors and embankments in inland areas.
-From November 8, 2011, Tokyo City began accepting rubble and waste from the 2011 Tōhoku earthquake and tsunami region.
-This rubble was processed, and when it had the appropriate radiation levels it was used as landfill to build new artificial islands in Tokyo Bay.
+Much reclaimed land is made up of landfill waste materials, dredged earth, sand, sediment, sludge, and soil removed from construction sites.
+It is used to build human-made islands in harbors and embankments in inland areas.
+On November 8, 2011, Tokyo City began accepting rubble and waste from the 2011 Tōhoku earthquake and tsunami region.
+This rubble was processed, and when it had the appropriate radiation levels, it was used as a landfill to build new artificial islands in Tokyo Bay.
 Yamashita Park in Yokohama City was made with rubble from the great Kantō earthquake in 1923.

-There is a risk of contamination on artificial islands with landfill and reclaimed land if there was industry that spilled (toxic) chemicals into the ground.
-For example, the artificial island Toyosu was once occupied by a Tokyo gas factory.
+There is a risk of contamination on artificial islands with landfills and reclaimed land if there was industry that spilled toxic chemicals into the ground.
+For example, the artificial island of Toyosu was once occupied by a Tokyo gas factory.
 Toxic substances were discovered in the soil and groundwater at Toyosu.
 The Tokyo Metropolitan Government spent an additional 3.8 billion yen ($33.5 million) to pump out groundwater by digging hundreds of wells.
-In June 2017, plans to move the Tsukiji fish market were restarted but delayed in July to the autumn of 2018.
+In June 2017, plans to move the Tsukiji fish market were restarted but delayed from July to the autumn of 2018.
 After the new site was declared safe following a cleanup operation, Toyosu Market was opened.